BBC6BAE9/RequestReview/README.md

 One line of code to add AppStore user review Alert.

 (1) Introduce frequency control mechanism to avoid disturbing users.
-Up to 3 prompts per year. https://developer.apple.com/cn/app-store/ratings-and-reviews/
+Up to 3 times per year. https://developer.apple.com/cn/app-store/ratings-and-reviews/

-(2) When the user triggers the prompt 10 times, the prompt will appear.
+(2) When the user tries to triggers the alert 10 times, the review alert will appear.
 Support for specifying the strategy (counting when SwiftUI.View disappears or appears).

 ## Usage